gletort/FishFeats/docs/Get-cells.md

 ???+ tip "Shortcut/options"

-     _See Napari Label layer [documentation](https://napari.org/0.5.0/howtos/layers/labels.html) for more information on the label edition tools available by default in Napari (and accessible in the top left panel of the interface)_
+     _See napari Label layer [documentation](https://napari.org/0.5.0/howtos/layers/labels.html) for more information on the label edition tools available by default in napari (and accessible in the top left panel of the interface)_

 	=== "Visualization"